This post may contain affiliate links. Click here to read my full disclosure.

 No Spend Challenge – Final Thoughts

-After reading through the budget tips again, I want to jump right back into the No Spend Challenge!
+After reading through the budget tips again, I want to dive right into another No Spend Month!
 However, I decided that I am actually going to do something a little different.

 For the month of September, I am on strike when it comes to fast food!
-In fact, the No Spend Challenge really eliminated my taste for greasy fast food, and I no longer crave it.
+In fact, this challenge really eliminated my taste for greasy fast-food, and I no longer crave it.
 The thought of it just makes me nauseous.